shreyabirthare/public_lab3/README.md

 each individual microservice as well as the whole application.
 Submit your test cases and test output in a test directory.

-Deploy your application on an `m5a.xlarge` instance in the `us-east-1` region on AWS.
+Next, deploy your application on an `m5a.xlarge` instance in the `us-east-1` region on AWS.
 We will provide instructions on how to do this in homework 6.
 Run 5 clients on your local machine.
 Measure the latency seen by each client for different type requests.
-Change the probability p of a follow up purchase request from 0 to 80%, with an increment of 20%.
+Change the probability p of a follow up purchase request from 0 to 80%, with an increment of 20%, and record the result for each p setting.

-TODO: Add evaluation for fault tolerance.
+Make simple plots showing the values of p on the X-axis and the latency of different types of request on the y-axis.
+Also do the same experiments but with caching turned off, estimate how much benefits does caching provide by comparing the results.

+Finally, simulate crash failures by killing a random order service replica while the clients is running, and then bring it back online after some time.
+Repeat this experiment several times and make sure that you test the case when the leader is killed.
+Can the clients notice the failures (either during order requests or the final order checking phase) or are they transparent to the clients?
+Do all the order service replicas end up with the same database file?

 ## What to submit